dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-6.md

 This article is the sixth part of the Blazor movie database app tutorial that teaches you the basics of building an ASP.NET Core Blazor Web App with features to manage a movie database.

-This part of the series covers adding a search feature to the movies `Index` component to filter movies by title.
+This part of the tutorial series covers adding a search feature to the movies `Index` component to filter movies by title.

 ## Implement a filter feature for the `QuickGrid` component